-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Charge Interruption Recovery

-During the first 10 minutes of our test, the panel charged our battery to 2%.
-Nothing too impressive here, but later in the test, the Mercury 10W was able to charge to 3% even after being shaded and unshaded.
+Unlike the other low capacity panels, the Mercury 10W has three panels of solar cells, which proved to be a big advantage in our charge interruption tests.
+During the first 10 minutes of our test, it charged our battery to 2%.
+Nothing too impressive here, but later in the trial, it was able to charge to 3% even after being shaded and unshaded.
 That's saying something!
-No other mid-range panel was able to increase the charge by a percentage after we began covering the solar cells.
-The other highlight from this test was the Mercury 10W's ability to still deliver a sustainable charge when one of the panels was completely covered.
-This is another benefit to this panel, or any one of the 20W panels, which will also have three sections of solar cells.
+The other highlight of this test was its ability to deliver a sustainable charge even when one of the panels was completely covered.
+This is another benefit to this model or any one of the 20W contenders, which will also have three sections of solar cells.
 More surface area means a more sustained and reliable charge.

 Multiple Device Charging Speed

+The Mercury 10W had a difficult time charging multiple devices at once; this makes sense, as the panel is only a 10W panel, so each USB port is getting less than 5W at any given time.
 Typically, when we plugged in our multimeter into all of the panels, the actual output capacity was lower than the companies claimed on the packaging.
-If you are looking for a panel that would consistently charge multiple devices at once, especially gadgets like an i-pad or tablet, the Mercury 10W might not be the best option.
+If you are looking for a contender that would consistently charge multiple devices at once, especially gadgets like an iPad or tablet, the Mercury might not be the best option.

 Weight & Portability

-For having three panels, the Mercury 10W is no bulkier than the Nekteck 14W, but charges gadgets more effectively.
-Though it is a bit heavier and thicker when folded up, the InstaparkMercury 10W does have the advantage of having a smaller area when collapsed.
-When folded up, it is almost the same size as the Renogy E.Flex5 (smaller than a magazine, remember!).
-So this does give the Mercury 10W the advantage of fitting in small backpacks.
+For having three panels, the Mercury 10W is no bulkier than the RAVPower 16W, but charges gadgets more efficiently.
+Though it is a bit heavier and thicker when folded up, it does have the advantage of having a smaller area when collapsed.
+When folded up, it is smaller than a magazine and has the advantage of fitting in small backpacks.